DanWahlin/DockerAndKubernetesCourseCode/samples/volumes/pv-pvc-sc-cm/readme.md

 Mac/Linux: /tmp/data/db
 Windows:   c:/temp/data/db

-2. If you're on Windows go into `mongo.deployment.yml` and change the PVs local path to /c/temp/data/db.
+2. If you're on Windows go into `mongo.deployment.yml` and change the PVs local path to `/c/temp/data/db`.
+If you're using WSL with Docker desktop try using `/run/desktop/mnt/host/c/temp/data/db`.
 Save the file.

 3. Start up the Pod: